 A huge percentage of them took place in environments that fail most of the standards for “creative workplaces” or “dynamic work environments”.
-Take as recent examples:
+Take as significant examples:

 - The Manhattan Project (cheap military housing in the desert)